 You commit to “grow away” from a focus on migraines to discover goals and values you want more of in your life.
 And then you take action toward those goals.

 Mindfulness-based therapy.
 “Mindfulness” is a practice of being aware of your mind and body right now.
 Distracting thoughts come up, but you let them go.

-You may find that this helps you manage your migraine pain without being derailed by it.
-You might also feel less anxious or depressed about it.
+You may find that this helps you manage your migraine pain and the emotions that come with it.